156th Wing Combat Readiness Exercise

-U.S. Air Force Tech.
-Sgt.
-Carlos Reyes, security forces craftsmen, assigned to the 156th Security Forces Squadron, Puerto Rico Air National Guard, restrains an Airman acting as a suspected individual who breached installation security during a combat readiness exercise at Muñiz Air National Guard Base, Carolina, Puerto Rico, Aug.
-14, 2025.
-During the combat readiness exercise, the 156th Wing demonstrated its ability to transition from a peacetime to a wartime posture under various Full Spectrum Readiness Framework threat levels while executing Generation, Employment and Sustainment phases.
-(U.S. Air National Guard photo by Senior Airman Nilsa Mendez)
+U.S. Air Force Master Sgt.
+Randy Guzman, a security forces craftsman with the 156th Security Forces Squadron, Puerto Rico Air National Guard, clears a building after a simulated active shooter scenario at Muñiz Air National Guard Base, PRANG, Aug.
+15, 2025.
+During the combat readiness exercise, the 156th Wing demonstrated its ability to transition from a peacetime to a wartime posture during a combat readiness exercise under various Full Spectrum Readiness Framework threat levels while executing Generation, Employment and Sustainment phases.
+(U.S. Air National Guard photo by Senior Airman Sharymel Montalvo Velez)

 |Date Taken: